Aliases for CYP2A13 Gene

 CYP2A13 (Cytochrome P450 Family 2 Subfamily A Member 13) is a Protein Coding gene.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Nicotine Pathway, Pharmacokinetics.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2A6.

 UniProtKB/Swiss-Prot for CYP2A13 Gene